eaze/data-science-homework/README.md

 Question 4.
 Forecasting (Data Science) [60 minutes]

-Write a function in R or Python that takes in a dataset (.csv file; see data/hourly_volume.csv for sample data) and a number of days forward, and generates predictions for hourly order volume.
+Write a function in Python that takes in a dataset (.csv file; see data/hourly_volume.csv for sample data) and a number of days forward, and generates predictions for hourly order volume.
 Feel free to use any existing libraries/packages.

 *Notes: 1) Forecasts should be produced starting at the end of the supplied dataset.
 E.g. if the dataset contains data up to 2018-01-31 and days_forward is 2, then your function should return predictions for every date in [2018-02-01 00:00:00, 2018-02-02 23:00:00].
 2) Your function should return a data table with only two columns: the first one referring to order hour (formatted like example dates in this comment) and the second one referring to the predicted order volume.*

-Write your function in question_4.r or question_4.py.
+Write your function in question_4.py.

 <br />